 Lucky Bay Brewing sources premium barley and wheat direct from Egan’s to the brewery, where it is milled, and brewed into your truly local craft beer.

-And if that wasn’t enough local process for you, Lucky Bay Brewing has also teamed up with budding local baker Tiffany Brown who uses some of the brewer’s grain in her delightful sourdough bread.
-The grain left over after brewing is rich in fibre and proteins and makes for a tasty wholemeal loaf.
+And if that wasn’t enough local connection for you, Lucky Bay Brewing has also teamed up with budding local baker Tiffany Brown who uses some of the brewer’s grain in her delightful sourdough bread.
+The grain left over after brewing is rich in fibre and proteins and makes for a tasty wholegrain loaf.

 Local farmer Steve Bradley and his herd of happy cows and sheep gratefully ensure every last bit of spent grain is put to good use…as do Robyn and Nigel’s chooks!